-In addition, manufacturers of drug products and their facilities are subject to payment of substantial user fees and continual review and periodic inspections by the FDA and other regulatory authorities for compliance with cGMP regulations and adherence to commitments made in the NDA.
-We will also need to comply with some of the FDA's manufacturing regulations for devices with respect to the micro-insert for YUTIQ.
-In addition to cGMP, the FDA requires that our micro-insert comply with the Quality System Regulation, or QSR, which sets forth the FDA's manufacturing quality standards for medical devices, and other applicable government regulations and corresponding foreign standards.
+In addition to cGMP, the FDA may require that YUTIQ manufacturers comply with the Quality System Regulation, or QSR, which sets forth the FDA's manufacturing quality standards for medical devices, and other applicable government regulations and corresponding foreign standards.
 If we, or a regulatory authority, discover previously unknown problems with DEXYCU, such as adverse events of unanticipated severity or frequency, or problems with a facility where the product is manufactured, a regulatory authority may impose restrictions relative to DEXYCU or the manufacturing facility, including requiring recall or withdrawal of the product from the market, suspension of manufacturing, or other FDA action or other action by foreign regulatory authorities.

-If we fail to comply with applicable regulatory requirements for DEXYCU or, if approved, YUTIQ, a regulatory authority may:
+If we fail to comply with applicable regulatory requirements for DEXYCU or YUTIQ, a regulatory authority may:

-- issue a warning letter asserting that we are in violation of the law; - seek an injunction or impose civil or criminal penalties or monetary fines; - · suspend, modify or withdraw regulatory approval;

-- · suspend any ongoing clinical trials; - refuse to approve a pending NDA or a pending application for marketing authorization or supplements to an NDA or to an application for marketing authorization submitted by us; - · seize our product; and/or - refuse to allow us to enter into supply contracts, including government contracts.
+- · issue a warning letter asserting that we are in violation of the law; - seek an injunction or impose civil or criminal penalties or monetary fines; - suspend, modify or withdraw regulatory approval; - suspend any ongoing clinical trials; - refuse to approve a pending NDA or a pending application for marketing authorization or supplements to an NDA or to an application for marketing authorization submitted by us; - seize our product; and/or - refuse to allow us to enter into supply contracts, including government contracts.

 Our relationships with physicians, patients and payors in the U.S. are subject to applicable anti-kickback, fraud and abuse laws and regulations.
-In addition, we will be subject to patient privacy regulation by both the federal government and the states in which we conduct our business.
+In addition, we are subject to patient privacy regulation by both the federal government and the states in which we conduct our business.
 Our failure to comply with these laws could expose us to criminal, civil and administrative sanctions, reputational harm, and could harm our results of operations and financial conditions.

-Our current and future operations with respect to the commercialization of DEXYCU and, if approved, YUTIQ, are subject to various U.S. federal and state healthcare laws and regulations.
+Our current and future operations with respect to the commercialization of DEXYCU and YUTIQ are subject to various U.S. federal and state healthcare laws and regulations.
 These laws impact, among other things, our proposed sales, marketing, support and education programs and constrain our business and financial arrangements and relationships with third-party payors, healthcare professionals and others who may prescribe, recommend, purchase or provide our products, and other parties through which we market, sell and distribute our products.
 Finally, our current and future operations are subject to additional healthcare-related statutory and regulatory requirements and enforcement by foreign regulatory authorities in jurisdictions in which we conduct our business.
 The laws include, but are not limited to, the following: